magicmq/pyspigot-documentation/eventlisteners.md

 - `listener.registerListener(function, event, priority, ignoreCancelled)`: Allows you to register an event that is ignored if cancelled *and* that has a priority (a combination of the previous two functions).
 Returns a `ScriptEventListener`, which can be used to unregister the event later.
 - `listener.unregisterEvent(event_listener)`: Allows you to unregister an event listener from your script.
 Takes the event listener that was returned when the listener was registered.

+?> You **do not** need to unregister your event listeners when your script is stopped/unloaded.
+PySpigot will handle this for you.

 # Code Example

 Let's look at the following code that defines and registers an event listener: